sabansen/paypal/202/doc/src/EcScOrder.md

 PaypalEcScOrderModuleFrontController

 This controller is used like handler.
-PayPal does the redirection to this controller when the customer confirms the payment at the checkout flow of the paypal that is opened when the customer press the button 'Express checkout' on the page of the product/cart
+PayPal does the redirection to this controller when the customer confirms the payment at the checkout flow of the PayPal that is opened when the customer press the button 'Express checkout' on the page of the product/cart

 ####  init()